The quantum Newman-Moore model in a longitudinal field: Classical Frustrated Phases in the qTPMz

-In Fig.~\ref{fig:plateaus6and9}(a,b) we show for $L = 6$ and $L = 9$ and for $k \in [-3, 0]$ how the magnetization of the plateaus changes as $N$ grows.
-The structure of the plateaus shows similar features in both values of $L$.
-For $M_z \lesssim -0.2$ both system size sequences obey the following rule: for $M=3Q$, with $Q \in \mathbb{Z}$ there is a single plateau at $M_z = -1/3$ for $k \in [-3, 0]$.
+In Fig.~\ref{fig:plateaus6and9}(a,b) we show for $L = 6$ and $L = 9$ and for $k \in [-3J, 0]$ how the magnetization of the plateaus changes as $N$ grows.
+The structure of the plateaus shows similar features for both values of $L$.
+For $M_z \lesssim -0.2$ both system size sequences obey the following rule: for $M=3Q$, with $Q \in \mathbb{Z}$ there is a single plateau at $M_z = -1/3$ for $k \in [-3J, 0]$.
 The proof of this statement is given in Appx.~\ref{appendix:proof}.
 For all other system sizes which are not divisible by three, the plateaus occur at different rational values.
 However, for increasing system size we see an approach to $M_z = - 1/3$ at large $N$.
 This suggests that in the thermodynamic limit all plateaus for $M_z \lesssim -0.2$ converge to the $M_z = -1/3$ one.
 In contrast, for $M_z \gtrsim -0.2$ the two cases, $L=6$ and $L=9$, differ: for $L=6$ plateaus saturate around $M_z = 0$, while this does not occur for $L=9$.

-While the plateau at $M_z = - 1/3$ remains stable as $N$ increases, our numerics indicates that the other plateaus do not: with increasing system size the extent of those plateaus diminishes and their location shifts towards $k=0$.
-This tendency can already be seen in Fig.~\ref{fig:plateaus}.
-The implication is that in the large $N$ limit and for the system sizes studied here there are three stable values of the magnetization $M_z$ of the classical ground states in the presence of the longitudinal field: $M_z=1$ for $k>0$, $M_z=-1$ for $k<-3$, and $M_z=-1/3$ in between.
+For both the $L=6$ and $L=9$ cases, while the plateau at $M_z = - 1/3$ remains stable as $N$ increases, our numerics indicates that the other plateaus do not: with increasing system size the extent of the longitudinal field values of those plateaus diminishes and their location shifts towards $k/J=0$.
+This tendency can already be seen in Fig.~\ref{fig:plateaus}a.
+The implication is that in the large $N$ limit and for the system sizes studied here there are three stable values of the magnetization $M_z$ of the classical ground states in the presence of the longitudinal field: $M_z=1$ for $k/J>0$, $M_z=-1$ for $k<-3J$, and $M_z=-1/3$ in between.
+Further intuition on the shifting, their specific values and vanishing of the plateaus is provided in Appx.~\ref{appendix:all-models}.